tcampb/react-calendly/README.md

 #### How can I access the event details when an event is scheduled?

-The [CalendlyEventListener](https://tcampb.github.io/react-calendly/?path=/story/components--calendlyeventlistener) `onEventScheduled` prop accepts an event with the following data structure:
+The [CalendlyEventListener](https://tcampb.github.io/react-calendly/?path=/story/components--calendlyeventlistener) `onEventScheduled` prop receives an event with the following data structure:

 ```javascript
 {